wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 ## Weather tool

-Now that we know our location we can use it to get the weather forecast for our location.
+Now that we know our location we can use it to get the weather forecast.
 Instead of creating a tool directly we are going to create an MCP server.

 ### Quarkus project

-Start by creating a new Quarkus project.
+1. Start by creating a new Quarkus project.
 Navigate to https://code.quarkus.io/ and create a new project.
-Enable the following extensions:
+2. Enable the following extensions (while creating the project):

 - `quarkus-rest-client`
 - `quarkus-mcp-server-sse`
 - `quarkus-oidc`
 - `quarkus-rest-client-oidc-token-propagation`

-Download the project, unzip it and open it in your favorite IDE.
+3. Download the project, unzip it and open it in your favorite IDE.

-You should set the http port to a dedicated port to avoid conflicts with the other app:
+4. You should set the http port to a dedicated port to avoid conflicts with the other app:

 ```properties
 quarkus.http.port=8081
 ```

-Now you can start the MCP server:
+5. Now you can start the MCP server:

 ```shell
 ./mvnw quarkus:dev